zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/sql-bulk-copy-options.md

 ```

 ## Purpose
-Modifying the SqlBulkCopyOptions to include by example `TableLock` may increase significantly the performance.
+Modifying the SqlBulkCopyOptions to include for example `TableLock` may increase significantly the performance.